 Doctoral degree, preferably in nursing, administrative experience in an academic department, and a sustained record of excellence in teaching, research, and scholarly work.
+Enrollment in a doctoral degree program may be accepted as long as a Master of Science in Nursing (MSN) degree is held with an emphasis in nursing education.
 Current unencumbered licensure as a registered nurse in Arkansas or a compact agreement state is required.
 Must hold a Certified Nurse Educator certification or be willing to sit for exam within first two years of hire.